Field of Mars Environmental Education Centre logo

 What are grey mangroves?

-Mangroves are a group of trees that can grow in salty water.
+Mangroves are a group of trees that can grow along coastal areas in tidal salty water.
 Grey mangroves are the most common and widespread type of mangrove.
 They are found along the mainland coast of Australia.
-They are the only mangrove species that can grow in cooler climates, meaning they can grow as far south as Tasmania.

 The scientific name of the grey mangrove is Avicennia marina.